ProcJimi/curriculum/README.md

 -   Machine learning

->   Instructions on how to install
+>   Instructions about how to install/configure:

 -   SAS University Edition